Sadgill to Stile End Byway, Lake District, Cumbria

 The road was closed for a week due to the fact a trench had to be dug across the full width of the route and the pitching not ‘locked’ until it was all in place.

-The work has now been completed and was partly funded by GLASS and the TRF.
+The work has now been completed and was partly funded by the Green Lane Association and the TRF.